xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 ### Upload a single test case

-1. You have two methods to upload a test case to predefined qTest Module
+1. You have two methods to upload a test case to a predefined qTest Module

     1.1 Navigate to the **Integration** tab of the test case.
 Click on the **Upload** button.
        ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/integrate-test-case/image2016-11-18-143A193A2.png)

-    1.2 In the Tests Explorer view, right click on the test case to trigger its context menu.
+    1.2 In the Tests Explorer view, right-click on the test case to trigger its context menu.
 Select the **qTest > Upload** option.
        ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/integrate-test-case/image2017-8-5-163A293A21.png)

 2. Uploaded Test Case will have qTest icon at the bottom right of the icon as shown below